sytraore/ios101-project7/README.md

 # Project - *To Do List*

-Submitted by: Sy Traore

-Task is an app that allos user to make a list of tasks to do and set a date in the calendar.
+*To Do List* is an app that allos user to make a list of tasks to do and set a date in the calendar.

 Time spent: 2 hours spent in total